 - 3 Tablespoons apple cider vinegar

 - kosher salt and freshly ground black pepper - to taste

 Remove the stem from the kale, and break into bite sized pieces.
-Place in large bowl, and massage the kale with your hands.
+Place in large bowl, sprinkle with salt, drizzle with olive oil, and massage the kale with your hands.
 You will see it turn dark green as you do so.

 Rinse the quinoa, and place in small pan with the chicken broth.
 Cook on medium, covered, until broth is absorbed, about 15 minutes.
 Remove from heat, and let it rest for 5-10 minutes.
 Fluff with a fork and cool in the refrigerator.